Cars Brands that start with B

 Buckler Logo

-Buckler Cars were founded in 1947 by the British sports car manufacturer CDF Buckler in Reading, Berkshire, England.
-The peculiarity of the car was the spatiality of the structure – the lightness and rigidity of the truss structure.
+Buckler Cars was founded in 1947 by British sports car manufacturer CDF Buckler in Reading, Berkshire, England.
+A special feature of the car was the spatiality of the structure – lightweight and rigid truss construction.
 This provided high strength.
-High-quality cars were developed for assembly based on the direction of use by the customer – for driving around the city or participating in rallies, in trials or high-speed climbs, in races.
-The first was called Mark V. In the 60s, the brand moved to the production of karting.
+High-quality cars were designed for assembly based on the direction of use by the customer – for city driving or rallying, in trials or high-speed climbs, in races.
+The first of them was called Mark V. In the 60s, the brand switched to the production of go-karts.
 The company was sold in 1962 and closed in 1965.

 Budd